Athlane looks to connect brands and esports streamers with a fresh $3.3 million in funding – TechCrunch

 On the streamer side, the company has built out a platform called Athlane Pro, which lets streamers manage each task from their sponsors individually.
 Streamers can also use Athlane Pro to counter-offer inbound sponsorship deals or negotiate terms.

 Streamers can also use Athlane’s machine learning algorithm to get clearer insights on their stream performance, such as whether their YouTube viewership overlaps with their Twitch viewership, or see which videos do better based on title or thumbnail.
-But more importantly, the Athlane Content Hub gives streamers the opportunity to understand if their fanbase specifically aligns with this or that brand, and gives them the tools to reach out directly to that brand and solicit a sponsorship.
+But more importantly, the Athlane Content Hub gives streamers the opportunity to understand if their fan base specifically aligns with this or that brand, and gives them the tools to reach out directly to that brand to solicit a sponsorship.

 Athlane has also built out a Shop tool that lets streamers build out a no-code storefront for their fans, which they can link to on their Twitch, Twitter, Instagram, etc. This storefront can be a repository for all the products that streamer is endorsing, allowing fans to see products from multiple brands in a single place.

-“We have a number of proprietary partnerships with data providers including companies like Twitter,” said cofounder Faisal Younus.
-“For example, we have a partnership with the leading manufacturer of apparel in eSports, which ties back into our system so we can look at how merchandise is moving.”
+“We have a number of proprietary partnerships with data providers including companies like Twitter,” said co-founder Faisal Younus.
+“For example, we have a partnership with the leading manufacturer of apparel in esports, which ties back into our system so we can look at how merchandise is moving.”

 That data, when paired with the data provided when a streamer signs in and integrates with the platform, becomes very precise, according to the company.